xDreamms/NetStream/README.md

 Start exploring today and redefine the way you enjoy movies and TV shows!

-**Get started today and enjoy NetStream with the plan that fits you best!**
+**Get started today and enjoy NetStream with the plan that fits you best!!**